Unmute the Patch Tokens: Rethinking Probing in Multi-Label Audio Classification: Introduction

 In addition, the \emph{downstream task} plays a role in the performance of probes~\citep{alex2025_SSLAM}.
-Polyphonic soundscapes are inherently multi-label, with sparse and localized evidence for different sound events in the time-frequency domain.
-Forcing this information into a single descriptor, whether fixed or learnable during probing, creates a single-vector bottleneck: Quieter but important events could be overshadowed by louder, more persistent sounds, making it difficult for a linear classifier to disentangle the mixed signals (see \autoref{fig:ga0}).
-Therefore, the limited adoption of probing in audio \gls*{ssl} likely reflects a pooling mismatch, not an absence of usable information.
-While the pretrained \texttt{[cls]}-token struggles to summarize these sparse events and underperforms in audio classification~\citep{alex2025_SSLAM}, fine-tuning implicitly learns a superior, class-conditioned aggregation over the full token map (see~\autoref{fig:ga0}).
-This motivates our working hypothesis.
+Polyphonic soundscapes are multi-label, with sparse and localized evidence for sound events in the time-frequency domain.
+Forcing this information into a single descriptor, whether fixed or learnable during probing, creates a single-vector bottleneck: Quieter but important events could be overshadowed by more prevalent sounds, making it difficult for a linear classifier to disentangle the mixed signals (see \autoref{fig:ga0}). {Therefore, the limited adoption of probing and its failure to approach fine-tuning \gls*{sota} performance on AudioSet likely reflects a pooling mismatch, not an absence of usable information.} While the pretrained \texttt{[cls]}-token struggles to summarize these sparse events and can underperform in audio classification~\citep{alex2025_SSLAM,li24_atst}, fine-tuning implicitly learns a superior, class-conditioned aggregation over the full token map (see~\autoref{fig:ga0}).

 \begin{mybox}[\textbf{Contributions}] \begin{enumerate}[leftmargin=0.3cm]